/ Programming Ib: Assignment

 wander around the dungeon until it finds the exit, then exit.

-how we will be marking it.
-We want to
+this is how we will be marking it.
+We want to know that you

-know that you can compile your code on your own, and that you know what
+can compile your code on your own, and that you know what the main

-the main function of your program is.
-The code should be platform
+function of your program is.
+The code should be platform and

-should probably test that your code works on one of the BUCS servers
+test that your code works on one of the BUCS servers (At time

-(At time of writing LCPU has Java 1.6 and Amos, Mary, Midge have
+of writing LCPU has Java 1.6 and Amos, Mary, Midge have Java

-58 in Programming I) about 15 hours.
-As mentioned in class, this
+got about 58 in Programming I) about 15 hours.
+As mentioned

 An important note on plagiarism: